-Apart from a practitioner, people can also buy at-home insemination kits.
-They come with containers for semen and syringes to collect the semen and insert it into the vagina.
-Although the procedure may seem simple, it might take several attempts before it’s successfully performed.
+In an at-home procedure, the practitioner uses a needleless syringe to insert semen into your vagina (not directly into your uterus).
+You can also buy at-home insemination kits.
+They come with containers for semen and syringes to insert it into the vagina.
+Although the procedure may seem simple, it might take several attempts before you’re able to do it successfully.

-However, at-home inseminations aren’t as regulated as inseminations performed at a medical office.
+It’s important to know that at-home inseminations aren’t as regulated as inseminations performed in a medical office.
 A home environment can increase the risk of infection, while a clinical environment is a more sterile option.
-For this reason, it’s important that you thoroughly educate yourself on the procedure and discuss it with the person performing the insemination.
+For this reason, it’s important to thoroughly educate yourself about the procedure and discuss it with the person performing the insemination.

 Although you can get pregnant without having sexual intercourse, pregnancy without sperm is impossible.

-Without a man, a woman can stay pregnant with the help of different fertility treatments and procedures.
-It’s possible to conceive without penile penetration and some of the alternative options are IVF, IUI, or at-home insemination.
+Without intercourse, you can get pregnant with the help of different fertility treatments and procedures such as IVF, IUI, and at-home insemination.

 Biologically, sperm is an essential ingredient of reproduction.
 It takes sperm to make a baby.
-Pregnancy happens when a man’s sperm fertilizes a woman’s egg.
-The sperm can enter the woman's body directly through her vagina via sexual intercourse, or it can be inserted by a doctor via artificial insemination.
+Pregnancy happens when sperm fertilizes an egg.
+The sperm can enter the body directly through the vagina via sexual intercourse, or it can be inserted by a health care specialist via artificial insemination.

 If you’re planning to get pregnant on your own, there are a few things you should consider:

-- It’s important to discuss your decision with your doctor.
+- It’s important to discuss your decision with your health care provider.
 They can give you some safety tips.

-- Never try to insert the semen into your cervix or uterus.
+- Never try to insert semen into your cervix or uterus.
 At-home insemination can only be vaginal.
-Injecting semen into the cervix or uterus is very risky and can be fatal.
+Injecting semen into your cervix or uterus is very risky and can be fatal.

-- When using the needleless syringe, make sure it doesn’t have any pockets of air.
-Introducing air into the vagina can result in a fatal air embolism.
+- When using a needleless syringe from an at-home insemination kit, it’s important to make sure it doesn’t have any pockets of air.

-- Everything from the kit must be new, clean, and dry.
+- If you’re using an at-home insemination kit, everything must be new, clean, and dry.

-- Make sure you and your donor are both on the same page regarding the child.
-(If you’re doing this with someone besides your legally married partner, consult with a reproductive lawyer first.)
+- Make sure you and your donor are in agreement about everything regarding the child.
+If you’re doing this with someone who is not legally your partner, consider consulting with a reproductive lawyer first.